mapzen/metroextractor-cities/README.md

 -----------
 - cities.json defines bounding boxes for various metro areas, which are used by [chef-metroextractor](https://github.com/mapzen/chef-metroextractor) to produce weekly extracts.
-- run bin/json2geojson.rb to produce cities.geojson

 Pull Requests
 -------------
-Update cities.json, run `rake` to validate your syntax, and submit a pull request.
+- update cities.json and submit a pull request.
+- it is not necessary to update cities.geojson.
+This will be generated automatically after your pull request is merged.

 License and Authors
 -------------------